cpury/cpury.github.io/_posts/2018-09-03-learning_where_you_are_looking.md

 ... don't believe me?
 Okay, let's draw a shape around your face to prove it.

-For that, we need a way to draw right on top of the video element.
+For that, we need a way to draw over the video element.
 Drawing in general is done via the `<canvas>` tag in HTML.
-So we need to create an **overlayed canvas element** right ontop of the video.
+So we need to create an **overlayed canvas element** right on top of the video.

 Inside the HTML, add this under the existing `<video>`-element: